sesnolabs/django_libcheck/README.md

     ...
 ]
   ```
-Add the end of the `settings.py` file, add the following:
+At the end of the `settings.py` file, add the following:
   ```
-TEST = False  # If True, a notification is sent to SAFETY_NOTICES_EMAIL even if no safety alert PIPFILE_FULL_PATH = '/pipfile/full/path' SAFETY_NOTICES_EMAIL = 'your_email@domain.extension'
+TEST = False  # If True, a notification is sent to SAFETY_NOTICES_EMAIL even if no safety alert PIPFILE_FULL_PATH = '/full/path/Pipfile'  # Set PIPFILE_FULL_PATH = None if there is no Pipfile for the project SAFETY_NOTICES_EMAIL = 'your_email@domain.extension'
 API_KEY = 'your-api-key'
 OPTIONAL_AUTH_URL = None